- Join AWS

 Section 6: Term of Office: Each elected officer shall take office immediately following their election at the annual meeting.

 President – The president shall serve for a term of one (1) year or until a successor assumes office.
-Each president shall serve two consecutive years as Past President.
+Each president shall serve one year as immediate past President and one as past President.

 Vice President – The vice president shall serve for a term of one (1) year or until a successor is duly elected and assumes office.